 If you suspect someone is having an Ecstasy overdose or is experiencing hyperthermia as a result of Ecstasy use or abuse, call 911 right away.

-Treatment for an Ecstasy or MDMA Overdose
+Treatment Resources for Overdose

 To help provide better treatment and care, medical personnel typically gain the following information from the patient (or friends and family if the patient is unresponsive) prior to treatment: